 Scarcity: If we took all the gold ever mined and melted it down, it would fit within an Olympic-size swimming pool.
 That’s how rare it is.
 If you then learn that production has been in decline since 2000, and that there may be only 20 years of mineable reserves left, you can see why gold is an asset that’s guaranteed to retain its value for generations to come.

 Privacy: Your gold is your business!
-When you choose to purchase and hold physical gold and other precious metals with Gold Alliance, none of your information is shared with any public or private entity.
+When you choose to buy physical gold or other precious metals and hold them with Gold Alliance, none of your information is shared with any public or private entity.

-Gold Is Seriously Under-Valued: Analysts predict that the amount of paper money printed by central banks in recent years will result in hyperinflation, destroying the purchasing power of the US dollar.
-And that’s not all: The ratio of the gold price to the stock market price is at a historic low because only 1% of investments worldwide are
+Gold is seriously undervalued: Analysts predict that the amount of paper money printed by central banks in recent years will result in hyperinflation, destroying the purchasing power of the US dollar.
+And that’s not all: The ratio of the gold price to the stock market price is at a historic low because only 1% of investments worldwide are in gold.

-Still asking yourself, “why buy gold?”
-Here are some more reasons to invest in gold today!
+Still asking yourself “Why should I buy gold?”
+Here are some more reasons to buy gold:

 • Hedge against inflation